Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/introduction.rst

-You can use "a stack of texture layers" as described in :doc:`this section </render/blender_render/textures/texture_panel>`, or you can also use arbitrarily-complex networks of "texture nodes" as discussed :doc:`here </render/blender_render/textures/nodes/introduction>`.
+You can use "a stack of texture layers" as described in :doc:`this section </render/blender_render/textures/texture_panel>`, or you can also use arbitrarily complex networks of "texture nodes" as discussed :doc:`here </render/blender_render/textures/nodes/introduction>`.